spring-guides/gs-scheduling-tasks/README.md

 ```

 > It is impossible to capture every permutation of a cron expression with code samples.
 For more details on cron expressions, visit [cron](http://en.wikipedia.org/wiki/Cron) on wikipedia.

+Congratulations!
+You have put together a couple scheduled tasks and quickly wired them into your application.
+This technique works inside web apps as well as ones run on the command line or in any other setup.

 ## External Links
 * [Spring Framework 3.2.2.RELEASE official docs for scheduling tasks](http://static.springsource.org/spring/docs/3.2.2.RELEASE/spring-framework-reference/html/scheduling.html#scheduling-annotation-support)